-Diabetes mellitus is a condition in which the pancreas no longer produces enough insulin, or the cells stop responding to the insulin that is produced.
-This results in increased levels of glucose in the blood that cannot be absorbed into the cells of the body.
+Diabetes mellitus is a condition in which the pancreas no longer produces enough insulin, or the cells stop responding to insulin in the body.
+This results in higher levels of glucose in the blood.

 Long Term Lower Limb Complications of Diabetes:

 - Increased risk of infection